Cibatu railway station

 The location of Cibatu station is approximately 21 kilometers north of Tarogong Kidul, Garut.
-The position and relatively large size of this station make this station the main departure station for Garut residents to travel to various destinations in Java by train.
+Its location and relatively large size make it the primary departure station for Garut residents traveling by rail to destinations across Java.

-The Cibatu station has a branch to the Cibatu–Cikajang railway line, but was deactivated in 1983 due to competition from private vehicles and public transportation.
+The Cibatu station has a branch to the Cibatu–Cikajang railway line, but was deactivated in 1983 due to competition from private vehicles and other means of public transportation.
 On 24 March 2022, the Cibatu– line officially reopened after nearly 40 years of inactivity.

-The only train that passes directly/doesn't stop at Cibatu station is the Kahuripan.
+The only train that passes through Cibatu station without stopping is the Kahuripan.